by Woody LaBounty

 Over in the Richmond District, Charles K. Harley bragged that his dog kennels (which Purdy described as "among the greatest novelties in the farming line") near 25th Avenue and Lake Street ranked as the best west of Chicago.
 Harley had only started the "Wandee Kennels" the year before, but a good fifty dogs were already in residence.
 The dogs Harley raised were apparently show dogs, Fox Terriers.
 Wandee Kennels dogs won awards as far away as the Long Island Kennel Club show back east, according to an article in the November 13, 1903 edition of the New York Times.

 Just a few blocks east, at the intersection of 21st Avenue and Clement Street, stood one of the pioneer dairies of the area.
-Theophilis Patten ran thirty-three head of cattle in the middle of the growing residential neighborhood, pasturing the cows on open hills nearby.
-Patten had started the dairy in 1880, when Point Lobos Road (Geary Boulevard today) was the only path out from the city and not another building stood within a mile.
+Theophilis Paton (misspelled in the article as "Patten") ran thirty-three head of cattle in the middle of the growing residential neighborhood, pasturing the cows on open hills nearby.
+Paton had started the dairy in 1880, when Point Lobos Road (Geary Boulevard today) was the only path out from the city and not another building stood within a mile.
 "The life of this dairyman as he galloped over the hills to collect his cows, smacked of that of the cow punchers."

 Thanks to Jan Black Owens for tracking down information on the Wandee Kennels.

 Contribute your own stories about western neighborhoods places!